About me

 Software Engineer Intern, AI/ML Team May 2023 -- Aug.
 2023

-- Designed, developed, and deployed a full-stack project with a Slack Bot that integrates Vector Database & Large Language Model which can perform complex Q&A based on custom knowledge by Prompt Engineering.
+• Designed, developed, and deployed a full-stack project with a Slack Bot that integrates Vector Database & Large Language Models (LLMs) which can perform complex Q&A based on custom knowledge by Retrieval-Augmented Generation (RAG), resulting in a better solution that outperformed the existing Question Answering Slack Bot within the company.

-- Created an efficient data pipeline, ingesting diverse documents (Confluence, Stackoverflow, Github) and generating vector embeddings for rapid retrieval.
+• Created an efficient data pipeline, ingesting diverse documents (Confluence, Stack Overflow, GitHub) and generating vector embeddings for rapid retrieval.

 Teaching Experience